Photo: iStock Photo

 Most parents have had bath-time struggles with their kids at some point.
 Whether it’s a problem transitioning from playtime to bath time, fear they'll get sucked down the drain, the dread of getting soapy eyes or wet ears—for any of a thousand different reasons, the bath time struggle is real.

 Kids have vivid imaginations, which is almost always a wonderful thing.
 But sometimes their imaginative brains come up with scary stuff.
 “Cognitively, young children tend to have sort of magical thinking,” says Karen Saroca, a child & adolescent psychiatrist and paediatrician at the Floating Hospital for Children at Tufts Medical Center in Boston.
 “The fear of getting sucked down the drain is a very real possibility for kids in that stage of cognitive development.”
-Meaning: It’s important to take your child’s fears seriously—even though you know they’re unfounded.7 tips for a better bathtime
+Meaning: It's important to take your child’s fears seriously—even though you know they're unfounded.

 The unique sensations of a bath can be hard for some kids.
 Think about all the sensory input that taking a bath involves: The thunderous sound of water filling the tub, the soft tickle of lather rushing over the skin, the smells of different shampoos and soaps.
 It can be a lot to take in.

 “It might be a kid developing typically who has some sensory quirks, or you might have a child with special needs and massive sensory issues,” says Virginia Spielmann, associate director of the STAR Institute for Sensory Processing Disorder in Colorado.
 In either case, parents should try to be “communication detectives,” as Spielmann puts it, to pinpoint the specific aspect of bathing that your kid finds bothersome.